frankbo/puppy-scraper/README.md

 To run it locally an `application.conf` file needs to be created with the credentials of the Bot.
 The relevant config params can be found under `Model.ServiceConf`.
 Use the command `sbt "~reStart"` from `sbt-revolver` to get fast reloads while developing
+The service can also run via Docker.
+To build the image use `sbt docker:publishLocal` and then run it with `docker run puppy-scraper:0.0.1`